 When you graduate with an ICMS Bachelor of Property (Development, Investment and Valuation) your industry experience and blend of practical and management training will see you ready for an impressive career in property.

 Here are some of the positions you could end up working in:

 |Project Manager||Senior Property Manager|

 NEXT GENERATION PROPERTY MANAGEMENT

 ICMS degrees focus on the next generation of education, getting you job-ready by embedding industry training and practical experience into each degree.
 To be an exceptional property manager you need to have a sound knowledge of relevant legislation, an understanding of building best practices and the skills to communicate with all types of industry professionals.
 We’ll put your understanding of property and business theory to work by sending you outside the classroom with these practical education opportunities.

 EDUCATION THROUGH RENOVATION

 As a property manager you need to know about real estate assets from the inside out.
 From the different properties of building materials and the best ways to deal with building defects, to the creative and functional aspects of building interior and exterior design.
-You will renovate a derelict property in Manly as part of your studies.
 Property managers work closely with professionals in all aspects of industry and during this renovation you will learn how to network, negotiate, and liaise with tradesmen, designers and the local council to get the job done.